Uninett/Argus/docs/user-manual.rst

 1. `Go to your timeslots <#access-your-timeslots>`_.

 2. Go to the *Create New Timeslot* box.
-It is visible by default at the top of the page and is highlighted with a darker background than existing timeslots.
+It is visible by default at the top of the page and is highlighted with a darker background than the existing timeslots.

 3. Type in a (meaningful) timeslot name.